 Litigation-related and other contingencies, net.
-Included within Litigation-related and other contingencies, net are changes to our accruals for litigation-related settlement charges and certain settlement proceeds related to suits filed by our subsidiaries.
+Included within Litigation-related and other contingencies, net are changes to our accruals for litigation-related charges.
 Our material legal proceedings and other contingent matters are described in more detail in Note 15.
 Commitments and Contingencies in the Consolidated Financial Statements included in this report.
-As further described therein, adjustments to the corresponding liability accruals may be required in the future, including in the short term.
-This could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Notwithstanding any relief that may be available as a result of our bankruptcy proceedings, it is possible that our legal proceedings, including those relating to opioid claims, could have a material adverse effect on our business, financial condition, results of operations and cash flows, including in the short term.
+For further discussion, refer to Note 1.
+Description of Business, Note 2.
+Bankruptcy Proceedings and Note 15.
+Commitments and Contingencies in the Consolidated Financial Statements included in this report.

 Asset impairment charges.
-The following table presents the components of our total Asset impairment charges for the years ended December 31, 2021 and 2020 (in thousands):
+The following table presents the components of our total Asset impairment charges for the years ended December 31, 2022 and 2021 (in thousands):

-2021 2020 Goodwill impairment charges \$ 363,000 \$ 32,786 Other intangible asset impairment charges 7,811 79,917 Tangible fixed assets impairment charges, plant and equipment impairment charges 2,011 1,249 Operating lease right-of-use asset impairment charges 6,392 Disposal group impairment charges 42,155 Total asset impairment charges \$ 414,977 \$ 120,344
+2022 2021 Goodwill impairment charges \$ 1,845,000 \$ 363,000 Other intangible asset impairment charges 288,701 7,811 Tangible fixed assets, impairment charges 9,045 2,011 Disposal group impairment charges 42,155 Total asset impairment charges \$ 2,142,746 \$ 414,977